MonsutaaFang/Sutetchi/README.md

 **Requires Minecraft Fabric 1.19.2 and GeckoLib 1.19.2**

 Sutetchi's Models/Textures/Animations are All Rights Reserved.
-The code is free to use/public domain.
+The code however, is free to use/public domain.

     (c) 2022 MonsutaaFang